apple/swift-protobuf/Sources/protoc-gen-swift/Docs.docc/spm-plugin.md

 First, you must ensure that you have the `protoc` compiler installed.
 There are multiple ways to do this.
 Some of the easiest are:

-1. If you are on MacOS, installing it via `brew install protoc`
+1. If you are on macOS, installing it via `brew install protoc`
 2. Download the binary from [Google's github repository](https://github.com/protocolbuffers/protobuf).

 ### Adding the proto files to your target